luiscruz/course_sustainableSE/2026/p1_measuring_software/g23_json_orjson.md

    - Close all unnecessary applications
    - Disable notifications and automatic updates
    - Disconnect non-essential peripherals
-   - Disable network connections during experiments
+   - Disconnect network connection during experiments
    - Set display brightness to a fixed value
-   - Maintain consistent room temperature (approximately 25 degrees Celsius)
+   - Maintain consistent room temperature (approximately 16 degrees Celsius)

 2. **System Warm-up**: Before measurements, the system will execute a warm-up routine (Fibonacci computations for 300 seconds) to ensure the CPU reaches a stable thermal state.